magento/devdocs/.github/CONTRIBUTING.md

 ### Create a branch

-1. Create a new branch from your fork using a name that best describes the work or references a GitHub issue number.
+1. Create the new branch from your fork using a name that best describes the work or references a GitHub issue number.
 1. Edit or create markdown (`.md`) files in your branch.
 1. Push your branch to your fork.